Harsh19-M/Sales-Insights-Analysis-AtliQ-Hardware/README.md

 **Executive Presentation Deck:** [View Google Slides](https://docs.google.com/presentation/d/1e68ZcCHOzPbsdyf8bYjK0_WDwdPrHvC-m7F55FYTLYE/present)
-**Dashboard:** I apologize I was unable to publish the Power BI report online due to lack of a work email.
-Can open/launch it and view in person when needed.
+**Dashboard:** I was unable to publish the Power BI report online due to lack of a work email.
+Can open/launch it and view in person.

 <details>
   <summary><b>3 Pages of Dashboard Screenshots (Click to Expand)</b></summary>